lirantal/nodejs-cli-apps-best-practices/README.md

 A collection of curated best practices on how to build successful, empathic and user-friendly Node.js Command Line Interface applications.

-- Best practices for building successful Node.js CLI applications
+- 8 best practices for building successful Node.js CLI applications
+- Read in other languages: [ [🇪🇸](./README-es.md) , [🇩🇪](./README-de.md) ]
+- Last update: 2019-12-29
+- <a href="https://twitter.com/liran_tal/" alt="follow Liran Tal twitter">Follow me</a> on twitter for more updates

 <!-- Shields -->
 <p align="center">